 How 5G will disrupt the finance industry

-Every day, there are more customers looking to perform an even greater number of monetary transactions.
-Thus, one of the most anticipated changes for the finance industry is low latency, defined as computer networks optimized for processing a high volume of data, which will make transactions truly instantaneous despite the constant increase in demand.
+Every day, there are more customers looking to perform an even greater number of monetary transactions, such as remittances.
+Thus, one of the most anticipated changes for the finance industry is low latency, defined as computer networks optimized for processing a high volume of data.
+Low latency could make transactions truly instantaneous despite the constant increase in demand.

 However, connectivity will be the one 5G functionality to rule them all.